tbensky/Prolog-CLP/README.md

 So, `domain` instantiates a number, `K` and the two positions in the Langford sequence it is proposed to go (`N1` and `N2`).

-We are maintaining our proposed Langford sequence in a single list of sub-lists.
+As the code runs, we are maintaining our proposed Langford sequence in a single list of sub-lists.
 Each sub-list has 3 elements: the number and the two positions in which it should appear in the final sequence.
 So if a sub-list is `[1,2,4]`, this means `1` should appear at position `2` and `4`.

 The return values returned from `domain` need to be checked using the `member` sequences.